MalinduLiyanage/FruitsShop_API_ExpressJS/Readme.md

-# Fruits App Express.js API with MySQL & Docker
+# Fruits App Express.js API with MySQL, NginX & Docker

 This is a simple Express.js backend with authentication (JWT) and MySQL integration, all containerized using Docker.
 NginX reverse proxy is used to handle requests.